 Brighter Start's Mission

 Our Mission is to help each client find life-long recovery, health, and a purpose filled life.
 You will see yourself, others, and your experiences in a new and positive light after completing treatment.

 Learn more about what sets us apart.

 What Are the Dangers of Heroin Addiction?

-There are several dangers in using heroin.
-They range from social ones like losing control of your own actions and harming other people due to the need for using the substance from several physical ones.
+There are various dangers of using heroin.
+They range from social dangers such as losing control of your own actions or harming other people due to the “need” for the substance.
+There are several physical dangers to heroin use.

-The way that the drug is used can harm the user.
+The way that the drug is used can harm the person using it.
 Injecting a substance over a long period of time can cause the veins to collapse.
 People who snort heroin can suffer from damage to their nose tissues.

 Lung, Liver, and Kidney Complications

 Organs can be affected by the use of the drug.
 As heroin is not a legal drug, it often contains additives such as sugar, powdered milk, or starch.
 None of these should be injected directly into your system and they may harm several vital organs.

 Heroin will enter the bloodstream upon use and travel to the brain.
 Because of this, it will be pumped through the heart, causing cardiac disease.